Pakistan summons Indian diplomat over Kashmir border firing

 A Pakistani Foreign Ministry statement said the cross-border fire on Wednesday seriously injured two Pakistani civilians, ages 25 and 28, from Barmoch village.

+Meanwhile, India said it was Pakistan that fired the first shot.
+Lt.
+Col. Devender Anand, an Indian army spokesman, said an unprovoked attack by Pakistani troops targeted Indian positions in southern Poonch district in India-administered Kashmir.
+He said there were no casualties on the Indian side and India retaliated “befittingly.”

 Pakistan and India routinely accuse each other of unprovoked attacks along the tense Kashmir frontier in violation of a 2003 cease-fire agreement.
-Pakistan says India has violated the truce more than 2,000 times this year alone, and India also says there have been thousands of violations by Pakistani troops stationed along the border.

 Kashmir is split between the nuclear-armed rivals, and both claim it in its entirety.
 They have fought two wars over Kashmir since their independence from British colonial rule in 1947.
 They also came dangerously close to what could have escalated into a nuclear conflagration in 1999.